vohvelikissa/vohvelikissa.github.io/README.md

 haskell, emacs lisp, brainfuck).
 My version of Linux that I will be using will be NixOS because it is just the fucking best thing ever and no I am not falling to any kind of memes by saying this, I just have the same smart idea with the other Nix fans.

+Beyond having these very general goals that say nothing like learning a languages that is not specific I want to have things that are very closely related to me made by me.
+My goals have always been to have the rights of disabled people and peoples abilities to do just about anything protected.
+I'm not yet sure specifically how I could help those people and more with my programming projects, but I am for sure going to try and figure it out.

+# goals list for this blog or something

+- [ ] make the background of my NixOS system be something really nice
+- [ ] make the nvim installation that I have have transparent background
+- [ ] make nvim have the relative numbers and the numbers
+- [ ] make the colnumber line visible in nvim
+- [ ] make the colorscheme tokyonight in nvim